Lady Gaga: 2005–2007: Career beginnings

 Fusari and Gaga established a company called Team Lovechild, LLC to promote her career.
 They recorded and produced electropop tracks, sending them to music industry executives.
-Joshua Sarubin, the head of Artists and repertoire (A&R) at Def Jam Recordings, responded positively and, after approval from Sarubin's boss Antonio "L.A."
+Joshua Sarubin, the head of Artists and Repertoire at Def Jam Recordings, responded positively and, after approval from his boss Antonio "L.A."
 Reid, Gaga was signed to Def Jam in September 2006.
-She was dropped from the label three months later and returned to her family home for Christmas.
-Gaga began performing at neo-burlesque shows, and said these represented freedom to her.
-During this time, she met performance artist Lady Starlight, who helped mold her onstage persona.
+She was dropped from the label three months later, a decision which Reid later said was the biggest mistake of his life.
+Following this, Gaga began performing at neo-burlesque shows, and said these represented freedom to her.
+During this time, she met the performance artist Lady Starlight, who helped mold her onstage persona.
 The pair began performing at downtown club venues like the Mercury Lounge, the Bitter End, and the Rockwood Music Hall.
 Their live performance art piece, known as "Lady Gaga and the Starlight Revue" and billed as "The Ultimate Pop Burlesque Rockshow", was a tribute to 1970s variety acts.
-They performed at the 2007 Lollapalooza music festival.
+They also performed at the 2007 Lollapalooza music festival.

 Having initially focused on avant-garde electronic dance music, Gaga began to incorporate pop melodies and the glam rock style of David Bowie and Queen into her songs.
 While Gaga and Starlight were performing, Fusari continued to develop the songs he had created with her, sending them to the producer and record executive Vincent Herbert.
-In November 2007, Herbert signed Gaga to his label Streamline Records, an imprint of Interscope Records, established that month.
+In November 2007, Herbert signed Gaga to his label Streamline Records, an imprint of Interscope Records, which had been established that month.
 Gaga later credited Herbert as the man who discovered her.
-Having served as an apprentice songwriter during an internship at Famous Music Publishing, Gaga struck a music publishing deal with Sony/ATV Music Publishing.
+Having served as an apprentice songwriter during an internship at Famous Music, Gaga struck a music publishing deal with Sony/ATV Music Publishing.
 As a result, she was hired to write songs for Britney Spears, New Kids on the Block, Fergie, and the Pussycat Dolls.
-At Interscope, musician Akon was impressed with her singing abilities when she sang a reference vocal for one of his tracks in studio.
-Akon convinced Jimmy Iovine, chairman and CEO of Interscope Geffen A&M Records (a brother company for Def Jam), to form a joint deal by having Gaga also sign with his own label KonLive Distribution, making her his "franchise player".

-In late 2007, Gaga met with songwriter and producer RedOne.
-She collaborated with him in the recording studio for a week on her debut album, signing with Cherrytree Records, an Interscope imprint established by producer and songwriter Martin Kierszenbaum; she also wrote four songs with Kierszenbaum.
-Despite securing a record deal, she said that some radio stations found her music too "racy", "dance-oriented", and "underground" for the mainstream market, to which she replied: "My name is Lady Gaga, I've been on the music scene for years, and I'm telling you, this is what's next."
+At Interscope, the singer Akon was impressed with Gaga's singing ability when she sang a reference vocal for one of his tracks in studio.
+Akon convinced Jimmy Iovine, chairman and CEO of Interscope Geffen A&M Records (a sister company of Def Jam), to form a joint deal by having Gaga also sign with his own label KonLive Distribution, and described her as his "franchise player".
+According to Gaga, some radio stations found her early music too "racy", "dance-oriented", and "underground" for the mainstream market, to which she responded: "My name is Lady Gaga, I've been on the music scene for years, and I'm telling you, this is what's next."